tolgaizdas/cosmos-eval/README.md

 # cosmos-eval

-cosmos-eval is a tool designed for evaluating machine learning models on a variety of tasks.
+cosmos-eval is a tool designed for evaluating LLMs on a variety of tasks, specifically for Turkish.
 It supports few-shot learning, custom metric evaluation, and provides options for running on different devices.

 ## Available Tasks and Datasets